 The movie ended after the sentence, where Molly was 35, a convicted felon in millions of debts, not knowing what to do with life.

-In an interview, Molly said that after going through several dramatic cycles of up and down, she learned that ‘it’s going to be okay’, life will work its way out.
+In an interview, Molly said that after going through several dramatic cycles of up and down, she learned that no matter what happens, ‘it’s going to be okay’.

 Daring greatly in the arena

-When I saw Molly Bloom on the screen, it was hard to imagine the shit she had been through and yet there she was, telling her story with compassion and making an impact in people’s lives.
+When I saw Molly Bloom on the screen, it was hard to imagine the storms she had steered through and yet there she was, telling her story with compassion and making an impact in people’s lives.

 It brought me back to Brene Brown’s work, where she said that shame is different from guilt; what you do is not who you are.
 If a person does something bad, he can still be a good person who makes a bad decision.